 All of this was an unknown and added to the stresses of that honeymoon period.
 I loved the job, the charity, the team was super supportive, but would I keep up?
 Could I secure the position I had been looking for?

 Over time, things became easier.
-But it was still leading to extreme tiredness at the end of every day, despite me being only 19 years old.
+I was only 19 years old, but it was still leading to extreme tiredness at the end of every day,

 The consequent immersion in BSL moved forward my language acquisition immensely and after a short while I found my groove.
 My inner confidence in my ability and my second language developed, both of which enabled me to succeed in my role.

-It was only years later that I would come to realise what I had actually learnt on the first day of work.
+I would come to realise years later what I had actually learnt on that first day of work at the BDA.

-I had experienced what a deaf person goes through in every new position they start in.
+I had experienced what a deaf person goes through in every new job they start in, and not just on the first day.

 The parallel experiences have stayed with me ever since, informing and influencing my understanding of what deaf people experience; not only in the workplace, but when accessing all areas of life.

-It’s a lesson we could all do with experiencing, as often it’s only by going through something similar yourself that you can truly put yourself in someone else’s shoes.
+It’s a lesson we could all do with experiencing.
+Often it’s only by going through something similar yourself that you can truly put yourself in someone else’s shoes.